romain-ngo/weathered_back/README.md

 When a user successfully authenticates from the backend, two JSON Web Tokens will be sent back: an access token and a refresh token.
 The access token has a short expiration date whereas the refresh token has a long one.
 Only use the access token for accessing a protected route.
 Whenever the access token is expired, use the refresh token to get a new access token.
+By default, the access token and the refresh token have an expiration date of respectively 15 minutes and 30 days.
+These values can be changed by setting the following variables `JWT_ACCESS_TOKEN_EXPIRE` and `JWT_REFRESH_TOKEN_EXPIRE`.
+Please have a look at the [official documentation](https://flask-jwt-extended.readthedocs.io/en/stable/index.html) for more information.
-The tokens must be appended to a request in the authorization header.
+The tokens must be appended to a request in the authorization header in order to access the protected resources.

 ## Technology and framework